stef145g/UnitTest/README.md

    UT_REGISTER_TEST_SUITE(test_fact);
    UT_REGISTER_TEST_SUITE(test_fib);

-   // You can execute only one or more suite by giving --suites <suite 1> [suite 2] [suite n] in the command line
+   // You can execute only one or more suite by giving
+	 // --suites <suite 1> [suite 2] [suite n]
+	 // on the command line

-   // You can execute only one or more test cases tagged by giving --tags <tag 1> [tag 2] [tag n] in the command line UnitTest::TestManager::run(argc, argv);
+   // You can execute only one or more test cases tagged by giving
+	 // --tags <tag 1> [tag 2] [tag n]
+	 // on the command line

+   UnitTest::TestManager::run(argc, argv);

    return 0;
 }
 ```
+Thanks for your interest!